by Jordan Domash on November 06, 2018

 With Trace, compliance teams can continuously and automatically monitor internal and outgoing communications for nefarious activities such as insider trading, collusion, and money laundering.
 They’re able to set custom rules, enabling every team to define their own criteria for what constitutes a potential compliance violation.

 In addition to logic- and terms-based rules, you can leverage the full suite of Relativity Analytics functionality, including active learning, to automatically score communications for risk.
-With Relativity Assisted Review integrated and backed by judicial approval in the UK and elsewhere, compliance teams have a reliable and validated tool to ensure their team is quickly able to pounce on any potential violations from across their organizations.
+With Relativity Assisted Review integrated, compliance teams have a reliable and validated tool to ensure their team is quickly able to pounce on any potential violations from across their organizations.

 Relativity’s comprehensive audit logs capture whether the system flagged particular content and any user actions made on that content.
 This record provides defensibility throughout the compliance monitoring process.